tashiad/Gross-Veggies/README.md

 </p>
     <details>
       <summary>Under the Hood</summary>
-      Works similar to the "Search Movie Titles" feature except that the method in `App` will filter by rating if the search value is a number.
+      Works similar to the "Search Movie Titles" feature except that the method in <code>App</code> will filter by rating if the search value is a number.
     </details>

 #### View Movie Details